Hong Kong in recession as protests slam retailers, tourism

 Free spending mainland Chinese used to arrive on the weekends to buy the Bulova, Seiko and Movado watches he stocks.

-Chiu, who refused to give his full name, said he had only sold one watch worth a few hundred Hong Kong dollars so far that day -- a now-normal daily take.
+Chiu, who refused to give his full name, said he had only sold one watch worth a few hundred Hong Kong dollars so far that day.
+That's his new normal.

-He and his neighbours in a Tsim Sha Tsui shopping arcade used to stay open even during protests.
-Now, they all roll down their metal shutters and leave at the first sign of any disturbance, crimping any further chances of sales for the day.
+His shop and others in the Tsim Sha Tsui shopping arcade used to stay open even during protests.
+Now, they roll down their metal shutters and leave at the first sign of any disturbance, crimping any chance of more sales for the day.

 "Calling for help won't work.
 No one can help you.
 We can't see the end," he said, an air of resignation in his voice.
 "We're eating money now."